 Motivation: The thrust of this element is to keep all employees interested and continually involved in the loss control efforts.
 It can include a safety committee, posters, handouts, incentive programs, etc.

-A loss control program, once designed and implemented, should be evaluated periodically to ensure its effectiveness.
+A loss control program, once designed and implemented, should be evaluated periodically and modified when necessary to ensure its effectiveness.
 New aspects, techniques and variations must be adopted to keep the program alive, growing and effective.